 At another time I wanted Gentiana puberula [Downy Gentian] I had never gathered the plant.
 I only knew that it grew on the prairie.
 So I betook myself to the prairie and hunted until I was tired.
 Then I bethought myself of my ghostly friends and murmured, “Now, I will let ‘them’ push me.”
 Thereupon, I wandered about, without giving thought to my steps, and was just thinking, “The spell won’t work this time,” when my feet caught in a gopher hole and I stumbled and fell headlong into a patch of the gentian.

-With the Garden closed and the office locked up she departs for the East Coast to visit her sister Cora Pease as she has done every winter since 1911.
+With the Garden closed and the office locked up she departed for the East Coast to visit her sister Cora Pease as she has done every winter since 1911.

-Although Eloise makes no mention of it, the temperatures during the season were well below average, but rainfall was adequate.
-It was the coldest year of the 20th Century but the beginning of Winter at the end of 1917 saw little snowfall.
-The entire winter of 1917/18 had only about 31 inches of snow, below the average of 43 inches - dramatic contrast to the Winter prior.
+Although Eloise made no mention of it, the temperatures during the season were well below average, but rainfall was adequate.
+It was the coldest year of the 20th Century but the beginning of winter at the end of 1917 saw little snowfall.
+The entire winter of 1917/18 had only about 31 inches of snow, below the average of 43 inches - dramatic contrast to the winter prior.

 Eloise brought into the Garden a number of plants that are not listed today on the Garden census.
 Many of these were native to Minnesota and a few were not.
 Here is a listing of most of those plants introduced this year to the Garden for the first time - the common and botanical names listed first are names she used followed by other common names for the same plant and the newer botanical classifications, if any; then follows her source for the material.
 1917 is the first year the following list of plants occur in her log.
 "Native" indicates the plant is considered native to Minnesota (here at European Settlement time) or if introduced, long established.
 "Non-native" indicates it is not known to exist in Minnesota in the wild.
 "Extant" indicates the plant is present in the Garden today.
 Botanical classification: Over the years Botanists have reclassified many plants from the classifications in use at the time Eloise Butler wrote her Garden Log or when Martha Crone prepared her census.
-I have retained the nomenclature that Eloise Butler or Martha Crone used and then provided the more current classification as used by the major listings in use today, particularly Flora of North America, the University of Minnesota's Comprehensively Annotated Checklist of the Flora of Minnesota, and as a fall-back source - the USDA Plants Database.
+I have retained the nomenclature that Eloise Butler or Martha Crone used and then provided the more current classification as used by the major listings in use today, particularly Flora of North America and the University of Minnesota's Checklist of the Vascular Flora of Minnesota.

 (2) Annals of the Wild Life Reserve